bohnacker/Stretch_Transform/README.md

 # Stretch Transform

-Work in progress...
-For an explanation of this project read [this](https://hartmut-bohnacker.de/projects/stretch-transform).
+Stretch Transform is a geometric transformation that distorts a plane in a rubbery way.

-In the future I want to build a javascript library to make it more accessible.
+For a more detailed explanation of this project read [this](https://hartmut-bohnacker.de/projects/stretch-transform) on my website.

 ## Reference